 Reviewing UMHAN's CPD Standards

-The UMHAN Committee will review the CPD standards to reflect best practice and changing needs in the sector.
+The UMHAN Board of Trustees will review the CPD standards to reflect best practice and changing needs in the sector.
 It is the responsibility of individual practitioners to remain updated with regards changes to requirements.